Velvox/mini-project-4/README.md

 ## Challanges
--Using a full pipeline was challenging but helped me learn best practices for the future.
+* Troubleshooting in a pipeline and app is much more difficult but helped me learn best practices for the future.
--Learning to properly apply and sequence transformers for the use-case took quite a bit of time.
+* Learning to properly apply and sequence transformers in a pipeline for the use-case took quite a bit of time.
--Troubleshooting the API is very time-consuming.
-Difficult to troubleshoot each step.
--Using the incorrect environment caused errors that took hours to solve
+* I spent a few hours troubleshooting the api, that was bugged due to a versionning issue from using the wrong environment. :(

 ## Future Goals
--Clean formatting for the API, maybe add more functionality / an HTML gui
+* Clean formatting for the API, maybe add more functionality / an HTML gui
--
+* Spend more time on EDA and understanding the features selected from GridSearch.
+Explore more chart types